 Q: Can I have multiple drip rules?

 A: Yes!
 You can have different rules for different post types, parent posts, or levels.
+This is actually encouraged, as having multiple drip rules with narrower specified affected content is slightly better for performance as less posts have to be considered for computations.

 Q: What happens if rules conflict?